destructo570/sakura-next-web-app/README.md

-# 🌸 Sakura - Social media web app
+# 🌸 Sakura - Social media app

-An open-source social media web app built with Next.js 14.
+An open-source social media app built with Next.js 14.

 ### Features to be implemented